 If your dog is up to date on their annual exam, and completed their tick-borne disease and heartworm testing at that time, there’s no need to come in again to get their prevention.
 Just complete our online Flea, Tick & Heartworm Medication Request Form.
 If your dog needs their annual exam and/or tick-borne disease & heartworm testing, please click here to make an appointment, and we can get everything they need done with a single visit.

 Next Steps for Cats

-If your cat has not been in for a visit during the past 12 months, please click here to book an appointment for their annual wellness exam, or if we have seen them within the past year and you have no other health concerns to discuss with their veterinarian, please feel free to use our online prescription request form to request their flea prevention medication.
+If your cat has not been in for a visit during the past 12 months, please click here to book an appointment for their annual wellness exam.
+If we have seen them within the past year and you have no other health concerns to discuss with their veterinarian, please feel free to use our online Flea, Tick & Heartworm Medication Request Form.